GMATHUR90/rhcsa-prep/rhcsa/rhcsa.md

 ```
 ## **Configure Disk Compression:(VDO service was part of RHEL8, to use VDO it come under lvm in RHEL9)**

-Virtual Data Optimizer (VDO) is a tool designed to optimize storage through feature like deduplication, compression and zero block filtering.
+**Virtual Data Optimizer (VDO)** is a tool designed to optimize storage through feature like deduplication, compression and zero block filtering.

+**Deduplication:** removing duplicate copies of repeating  data to save space.

+**Compression:** Reducing the size of data by encoding it in more efficient format to save storage space.

+**Zero-block Filtering**: Eliminating block of filtering data that are entirely filled with zeros to reduce storage overhead.